astrolink/pluto/README.md

 ## 📖 Introduction:

 Pluto is a dwarf planet and it represents transformation, change and reform.
-And our pluto helps the project that doesn't have database versioning to organize itself and be able to count on this very important resource these days.
+And our pluto helps the project that git remodoesn't have database versioning to organize itself and be able to count on this very important resource these days.

 Thanks [Laravel](https://github.com/laravel/laravel) our migrations project was inspired by how it handles this.